shiplet/progress-bars/README.md

 #### `carriage-return.py`
 This utilizes the "carriage return" approach, which amounts to rewriting a single, formatted string and prepending the string with the `\r` character.
-This is great if you only need to update a single progress bar
+This is great if you only need to update a single progress bar.

 #### `ansi.py`
 This utilizes ANSI escape codes, specifically those around cursor position.